EASG-Bench: Video Q&A Benchmark with Egocentric Action Scene Graphs

 \section{Introduction}

 Recent Large Language Models have been enhanced with multimodal capabilities, equipping them with the capability to chat with long-form videos ~\cite{Ren2023TimeChat,litahuang2024}, in addition to images and interleaved vision-language content.
-While different question-answering benchmarks have been proposed to evaluate such abilities, they are usually generated from narrations~\cite{chen2023egoplan}, which makes it hard to obtain grounded question-answer pairs.
+While different question-answering benchmarks have been proposed to evaluate such abilities, they are usually generated from narrations~\cite{chen2023egoplan, cheng2024egothink}, which makes it hard to obtain grounded question-answer pairs.
 In contrast, the community has recently made efforts to equip egocentric videos with more structured annotations, for instance, in the form of Egocentric Action Scene Graphs (EASG), as recently proposed in~\cite{rodin2024action}.
 In this paper, we propose \texttt{EASG-Bench}, a novel question-answering benchmark where question-answer pairs are generated from the EASG annotations introduced in~\cite{rodin2024action}.
-Our dataset comprises over 1,807 Q\&A pairs across five categories.
-Each question incorporates both spatial and temporal grounding which will support grounded question-answering and language-neutral evaluations where questions are asked based on object bounding boxes rather than object names.
-We provide details on the data generation pipeline, craft an evaluation method and benchmark different Large Language Models (LLMs) against the newly introduced benchmark.
+Our dataset comprises over 1,807 Q\&A pairs across five categories for videos of average length of 3.1 minutes.
+Each question incorporates both spatial and temporal groundings, which will support grounded question-answering and language-neutral evaluations where questions are asked based on object bounding boxes rather than object categories.
+We provide details on the data generation pipeline, craft an evaluation method, and benchmark different Large Language Models (LLMs) against the newly introduced benchmark.
 Surprisingly, we observe that even the best video-LLM models struggle with temporal video understanding tasks compared to their pure language counterparts.
 We investigate how to bridge the gap between Video-LLM and LLM-only performances.
-We show that a chain-of-thought prompting that explicitly captures temporal ordering improves the performance.
-This observation points to a future direction of research towards spatio-temporal reasoning beyond a sequence of text tokens in long-form videos.
+We demonstrate that a chain-of-thought prompting that explicitly captures temporal ordering improves performance.
+This observation suggests a future direction of research toward spatio-temporal reasoning beyond a sequence of text tokens in long-form videos.